Women’s Health Advocates is uniting people to educate government decision-makers on policies and funding needed to advance the health of women.

 Capitol Hill Advocacy

-We work as bipartisan advocates to shape the legislative process and we are the first professional lobbying organization to unite all people and sectors in advocacy to advance the health of women throughout our lives from head to toe.
+We work as bipartisan advocates to shape the legislative process and unite all people and sectors to advocate for women's health throughout our lives from head to toe.

 First-ever Women's Health Capitol Hill Day on May 21, 2025

-On May 21st, we organized the first-ever Women’s Health Capitol Hill Day that included a Congressional Briefing with U.S. Representatives Juan Ciscomani (R-AZ) and Joyce Beatty (D-OH), hill meetings with 25 Congressional offices, and a Women’s Health Month Reception with U.S. Representatives Robin Kelly (D-IL), Mariannette Miller-Meeks (R-IA), Nancy Pelosi (D-CA), Deborah Ross (D-NC), and Emilia Sykes (D-OH).
+On May 21st, we organized the first-ever Women’s Health Capitol Hill Day that included a Congressional Briefing with U.S. Representatives Juan Ciscomani (R-AZ) and Joyce Beatty (D-OH), hill meetings, and a Women’s Health Month Reception with U.S. Representatives Robin Kelly (D-IL), Mariannette Miller-Meeks (R-IA), Nancy Pelosi (D-CA), Deborah Ross (D-NC), and Emilia Sykes (D-OH).
+The day included:

-The Women's Health Advocates shared our professional expertise during the Congressional Briefing entitled “Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More" and in conversations with Members of Congress and their staff.
-With the goal of raising awareness about women’s health gaps, the sex differences that exist at the cellular level impacting how diseases and treatments impact the body, factors shaping the health of women and ways to close gaps that strengthen families and the economy, the Advocates provided powerful evidence on the need for systemic changes.
+The Congressional Briefing entitled “Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More" raised awareness of women’s health gaps, the sex differences that exist at the cellular level impacting how diseases and treatments impact the body, factors shaping the health of women and ways to close gaps that strengthen families and the economy.

 Women’s health includes conditions that solely, disproportionately, and/or differently impact the health of women from head to toe throughout their lifespan.